corticon/documentation/docs/Dynamic-Forms/Rendering-the-Rules/README.md

 # Simple Controls

 These correspond to a primitive UI element in HTML or mobile platform.
-For example, a Text UI type can be rendered as an HTML <input> tag.
-Another example: a MultiChoice ui type can be rendered as a dropdown using a "select" html tag.
+For example, a Text UI type can be rendered as an HTML `<input>` tag.
+Another example: a MultiChoice ui type can be rendered as a dropdown using a `select` html tag.

-Note: the CSC can decide to render the MultiChoice as a custom list that the user can click on.
+> Note: the CSC can decide to render the MultiChoice as a custom list that the user can click on.

 No matter how the UI type is rendered, a simple control has only one input (a string, some numbers, a Boolean, ect…), thus the CSC will be responsible for storing one answer for each simple controls.
-The UI control specifies where to store the data in the field UIControl.fieldName
+The UI control specifies where to store the data in the field `UIControl.fieldName`.

 # Multiple Instance Controls

 Sometimes we don’t know in advance how many inputs there will be for a specific field.

 A good example would be asking for first name of all children.
 There may be the need for 1 input or 2 inputs or 3 or more.
 In this case, the UI control is specified with the attribute multiple.

-We also call these kindecision service of controls ArrayTypeInputs as the answers will be stored in an array.
+We also call these kinds of decision service controls `ArrayTypeInputs`, as the answers will be stored in an array.

-The array will be saved in the project data as specified by the UI control specified using the field UIControl.fieldName
+The array will be saved in the project data as specified by the UI control specified using the field `UIControl.fieldName`.

-For more information check the reference implementation function renderMultipleChoicesInput at https://github.com/corticon/corticon.js-samples/blob/master/DynamicForms/CSC/clientSideComponent/dynForm/uiControlsRenderers.js
+For more information check the [reference implementation](https://github.com/corticon/corticon.js-samples/blob/master/DynamicForms/CSC/clientSideComponent/dynForm/uiControlsRenderers.js) for the function `renderMultipleChoicesInput`

 # Complex Controls

-These controls are characterized as:
+These controls apply where:

 1. We need to render a more sophisticated UI control containing multiple primitive UI elements per entry.
 For example, an expense claim entry may have both an expense type and an expense amount; so the complex control would contain both a selector control for the type and a currency input control.

 2. There can be multiple entries and the number of entries are not known in advance.
 Again, a good example is an expenses question.
 The user may have 2 items to claim or may have 10.
 For each item to claim, there is a choice input for the type of expense, a number input for the amount and a choice for the currency.
 The complex control would typically display a button to let the user add another entry on demand.

-We also call this type of controls ArrayTypeInputs as the answers will be stored in an array.
-The array will be saved in the project data as specified by the UI control specifies using the field UIControl.fieldName
+We also call this type of controls `ArrayTypeInputs` as the answers will be stored in an array.
+The array will be saved in the project data as specified by the UI control specifies using the field `UIControl.fieldName`

-For more information check the reference implementation function renderExpenseInput at https://github.com/corticon/corticon.js-samples/blob/master/DynamicForms/CSC/clientSideComponent/dynForm/uiControlsRenderers.js
+For more information, see the reference implementation function [renderExpenseInput](https://github.com/corticon/corticon.js-samples/blob/master/DynamicForms/CSC/clientSideComponent/dynForm/uiControlsRenderers.js).

 # Controls Reading Data from External Data Sources

 When you implement your own CSC, you may want to support UIControls that populate the control from a datasource.
 This is particularly useful for list of items, for example a dropdown list, when the list of options already exists somewhere else, and you don’t want to duplicate it in Corticon.

-Or perhaps the list is changing so frequently that you want to make sure the user always get the list from an external data source (for example a set of exchange rate).
+Or, perhaps the list is changing so frequently that you want to make sure the user always get the list from an external data source (e.g. a set of exchange rates).

-The decision service can specify an external data source with the property UIControl.dataSource.
+The decision service can specify an external data source with the property `UIControl.dataSource`.

-To see an example of what you need to implement, check the MultiChoice renderer (function renderMultipleChoicesInput in  https://github.com/corticon/corticon.js-samples/blob/master/DynamicForms/CSC/clientSideComponent/dynForm/uiControlsRenderers.js)
+To see an example of what you need to implement, [check the MultiChoice renderer](https://github.com/corticon/corticon.js-samples/blob/master/DynamicForms/CSC/clientSideComponent/dynForm/uiControlsRenderers.js).

 There are 2 working modes in this example:
-1. Default mode: The REST service produces JSON with the field names “value” and “displayName” for the option value and text respectively.
+1. Default mode: The REST service produces JSON with the field names `value` and `displayName` for the option value and text respectively.
 2. Mapping mode: The field names are different and the mapping are specified in these 2 properties:
-      UIControl.dataSource.dataSourceOptions.dataValueField
-      UIControl.dataSource.dataSourceOptions.dataTextField
+      `UIControl.dataSource.dataSourceOptions.dataValueField`
+      `UIControl.dataSource.dataSourceOptions.dataTextField`

 # Stages

-Stage: a unique identifier representing where the flow currently is at in the state machine.
+`Stage`: a unique identifier representing where the flow currently is at in the state machine.

 ## In the Request

-When the CSC makes a request to the decision service it asks for a specific stage to render by specifying UI.currentStageNumber.
+When the CSC makes a request to the decision service it asks for a specific stage to render by specifying `UI.currentStageNumber`.

 On the request, the CSC tells the decision service the current stage number to execute.
 The decision service will respond with the corresponding to the current UI to render.